qiushiyan/old-website/public/fpp/ch7.md

 Observations that take extreme values compared to the majority of the data are called outliers.
 Observations that have a large influence on the estimated coefficients of a regression model are called influential observations.
 Usually, influential observations are also outliers that are extreme in the $x$ direction.

+**It is useful to distinguish outliers from anomalies**.
+An outlier is mathematically stated as any observation point in given data-set that is more than 1.5 interquartile ranges (IQRs) below the first quartile or above the third quartile.
+Anomaly is items, events or observations which do not conform to an expected pattern (staistical distributions), simply anything "outside normal".
+It can be noise, deviations and exceptions defined in application of particular system.
+The [anomalize](https://github.com/business-science/anomalize) package provides tools in anomaly detection and visualization.

 For a formal detection of observation influence, the **leverage** of the t-th observation ${x_{1t}, x_{2t}, \dots, {x_{kt}}$ is defined as the t-th diagonal element of the hat matrix $H = X(X^TX)^{-1}X^T$, i.e. $h_{tt}$.

 And the **Cook distance** of the i-th observation is defined as :